Bhaidooj

 Yamadwitheya Ceremony

-In accordance with the legend of Yamaraj and his sister Yami, brothers, till date visit their sister on the ‘Dwithiya Day’ and have a meal with her.
-The custom is called ‘Bhagini Hastha Bhojanam’, this means ‘Having meal with the sister’.
-It is customary to worship Lord Yama and his record keeper, Chithragupta on this day.
-Many people consider it important to take a bath in the river Yamuna on Yamadwitheya.
+Just as Yamaraj and his sister Yami met on that auspicious day, even today brothers, visit their sister on the 'Dwithiya Day' and have a meal with her.
+The custom is called 'Bhagini Hastha Bhojanam', which means 'Having meal with the sister'.
+It is a ritual to worship Lord Yama and his record keeper, Chithragupta on this day.
+Many people consider it important to take a bath in the river Yamuna on this festival.
+Early in the morning, after taking bath and offering prayer to God, sisters perform arti of their brothers.
+They apply red teeka made of sindoor, chandan and kesar and give them a sweet to eat.
+While performing these rituals sisters also pray for their brothers long, healthy and prosperous life.
+Brothers in turn bless their sisters and as a token of love present them with gifts or some cash.

 Yamadwitheya Celebration

-Yamadwitheya is quite a popular festival amongst Hindus in India and is celebrated with lot of gusto and enthusiasm.
-Brothers and sisters strengthen their relationship by a Yamadwitheya get together and sharing childhood memories of togetherness.
-Gifts are exchanged as a token of love and best of festive food is relished in a harmonious environment.
+Yamadwitheya of Bhai Dooj is quite a popular festival amongst Hindus in India.
+With full gusto, the festival is celebrated.
+Brothers and sisters have a get together on Yamadwitheya and strengthen their relationship, sharing childhood memories of togetherness.
+Gifts are exchanged as a token of love.
+In a complete harmonious environment, the best of festive food is relished.